Mount File Storage

 sudo mount -vt nfs "<filestorage_ip_address>:/shares/share-<mountpoint_uuid>" /mnt/nfsSpecify:

-<filestorage_ip_address>- IP address of the file storage.
-You can view it in control panel: in the top menu, click Products → File Storage → Storage page → tab Settings → field IP;<mountpoint_uuuid>- The ID of the mountpoint.
-You can look in control panel: in the top menu, click Products → File Storage → Storage page → Block Connection → tab GNU/Linux.
+<filestorage_ip_address>— file storage IP address.
+You can view it in the control panel: from the top menu, click Products → File Storage → storage page → Settings tab → IP field;<mountpoint_uuid>— mount point ID.
+You can view it in the control panel: from the top menu, click Products → File Storage → storage page → Connection block → GNU/Linux tab.

 NFSv4